ga-curriculum/lab-mlops-using-mlflow/lab.md

     *   **Overview:** We're going to build a practical and simplified, MLOps pipeline.
 Our goal is to take a machine learning model from development to a basic deployment, focusing on experiment tracking, model versioning, and serving predictions.

     *   **MLflow's Role:** We'll use MLflow as our central tool.
-Think of MLflow as a toolbox that helps us manage the lifecycle of our machine learning model.
+Think of MLflow as a toolbox for managing the machine learning lifecycle.
 We'll use it to:
         *   **Track Experiments:**  Record different model training runs, parameters, and results.
 This is like keeping a detailed lab notebook.
         *   **Package Models:**  Create a standardized, reusable format for our trained model.
 This makes it easier to deploy.
         *   **Deploy (Simplified):**  We'll create a simple web service to serve predictions.